journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 ### Preparing

 - after the lines `\begin{document}`,add `\linenumbers`
 -- Note: This generates an error in most files.
+Remove rather than acquiesce to error.

 ### Comparison to submitted file